-Tizmoret is in its seventeenth year as Queens College Hillel’s professional Jewish a cappella group.
+Tizmoret is in its Eighteenth year as Queens College Hillel’s professional Jewish a cappella group.
 Tizmoret draws singers from colleges throughout New York City and has taken Jewish collegiate a cappella to the next level, performing classic Jewish melodies, American pop music and contemporary Israeli tunes.
-They have produced five CDs, with their most recent release, “Transitory,” receiving critical acclaim in contemporary Jewish and secular a cappella circles.
+They have produced six CDs, with their most recent release, “Start Listening,” receiving critical acclaim in contemporary Jewish and secular a cappella circles.
 Also, the track “The Ballad of Mona Lisa” from their most recent album was nominated for best arrangement at the CARAs.

 Tizmoret has performed for college campuses, countless b’nei-mitzvah and synagogues, and various music festivals across the Eastern United States.
-They recently toured the east coast, won the 5th annual Long Island College A Cappella Challenge, won Kol HaOlam, the first National College Jewish A Cappella Competition) two years in a row, and performed in Italy at a New Year’s party!
+They recently toured the east coast, won the 5th annual Long Island College A Cappella Challenge, won Kol HaOlam, (the National Jewish Collegiate A Cappella Competition) two years in a row, and performed in Italy at a New Year’s party!

 Our A Cappella Director: Daniel Henkin

 As an arranger and conductor, Daniel has helped pioneer the contemporary Jewish a cappella movement today.
-His choral arrangements are performed by ensembles throughout North America, and have shaped the sound and style of this generation’s Jewish a cappella choirs.
+His choral arrangements are performed by ensembles throughout North America and Israel, and have shaped the sound and style of this generation’s Jewish a cappella choirs.

 Daniel is Director of Music at the Ramaz Upper School in Manhattan.
 He has taught music at the Solomon Schechter Day School of Essex and Union and at the Yeshivah of Flatbush.

-Leora Graber, a newbie (or as she prefers to be called, a tadpole) in Tizmoret, is a lovely addition to the alto section.
-After attending Solomon Schechter in Long Island, Leora is now a freshman at Queens College, intending to be a Psychology major with a minor in Theater-Dance.
-Leora has loved singing, dancing, and acting since she was a tadpole herself and she has brought that love with her to Tizmoret.
+Leora Graber, returning for her second year with Tizmoret, is an amazing, angelical, ambitious, abstract, admirable, adroit, and sometimes even aerial alto!
+Leora is a sophomore at Queens College, studying Psychology with a minor in Dance.
+Leora has always loved singing, dancing, and acting and she continues to bring that love with her to Tizmoret.
 As graceful as she usually is, however, even after 12 years of classical ballet lessons, Leora still manages to be a klutz, along with getting easily scared by the shiny side of aluminum foil, revolving doors, and grass.
 Outside of Tizmoret, Leora will be found doing pretty much the same thing as while she’s with Tizmoret: singing…and annoying the heck out of everyone whom she knows and loves in the process.

-Rafi Laury, a Yeshiva University sophomore majoring in Business Management, brings his melodic bass notes to Tizmoret from Scranton, PA.
+Rafi Laury, a Queens college student majoring in large field of undecided, brings his melodic bass notes to Tizmoret from Scranton, PA.
 He has performed with several choral groups prior to joining Tizmoret, including his high school choir and the Camp Nesher choir, and he dabbles in several instruments.
-When not singing with Tizmoret, Rafi – more commonly known as Darius – travels the world to go fly-fishing in as many locations as possible.
+When not singing with Tizmoret, Rafi – more commonly known as Darius – travels the world to go fly-fishing and take photographs, in as many locations as possible.
 If you’re looking to run away to Bora Bora, let him know.